 If it’s security with simplicity you’re after then look no further than the Mako Networks System.

+Designed from the word go to meet the needs of SME customers, Mako’s offering is an all-in-one network management and security system.
 The system consists of a unit that resides at the customer’s premises and connects – via ADSL, 3G or Ethernet - to the internet and Mako’s servers.
 Resellers use the internet to connect sites and users.
 That’s it.

 If you are interested in becoming a Mako reseller or want to hear more about the system please contact Simon Gamble on 09 448 1340 or at email@example.com